-Advance decision (living will)
+Advance decision to refuse treatment (living will)

 An advance decision to refuse treatment lets your healthcare team know your wishes if you are not able to communicate them.